-If you have ever tried to make Gingerbread Houses with your kids – I hope you had fun… because when I did it – I turned into a terrible person.
-It was about 3 years ago, and with 4 boys aged 2-8, things were wildly unlike what I had imagine in my Martha-Stewart-Picture-Perfect plan.
+Several years ago, with 4 boys aged 2-8, things were wildly unlike what I had imagined in my Martha-Stewart-Picture-Perfect plan.
 The Gingerbread House kit I’d bought on clearance the year before would NOT stay together, and the boys were poking the walls down and caving the roof in trying to fit as much candy as possible onto it.
 I went into control-freak mode, and I’m pretty sure I ended up finishing it by myself while they pouted off to another room.
 FAIL!

-So this year – I thought I’d try again with lower expectations and a little help from Pinterest.
-Instead of a gingerbread, I’ll be using graham crackers.
-I’m going to take the advice of another Pinterester and build them on top of school milk cartons (GENIUS!!!)
-I’ll build them ahead of time, then let each of the kids go crazy decorating their own little houses – while I sit back smiling and enjoying them
+If I ever do it again, I’ll lower my expectations with a little help from Pinterest.
+Instead of a gingerbread, I would use graham crackers.
+One Pinterester built them on top of school milk cartons (GENIUS!!!)
+I would build them ahead of time, then let each of the kids go crazy decorating their own little houses – while I sit back smiling and enjoying them

 What You’ll Need: